Negotiate or Stop IRS Wage Garnishment

 Contact Our Tax Attorneys in Atlanta, GA

-The Wiggam Law tax attorneys use their professional knowledge and experience to guide taxpayers through the wage garnishment and tax levy process.
+The Wiggam Law tax attorneys use our professional knowledge and experience to guide taxpayers through the wage garnishment and tax levy process.
 We help our clients understand their rights and represent them in negotiations to avoid or stop wage garnishment.